Skip to content

 An N-way calculator handles markets with more than two outcomes cleanly.
 That matters because forcing a three-way market into a two-way workflow creates bad probabilities.

-Once the fair probabilities are normalized, you can compare them to your model or use them as inputs for broader EV work.
+Once the fair probabilities are normalized, you can compare them to your model or use them as inputs for broader expected value work.
 Clean inputs first, sharp teeth second.

 Which tools and guides support this answer?